Yes, you DO need an editor!

 But a promise is a promise, and I sent the tome around with a press release and cover letter touting the author’s preeminence in his field and explaining why the content was unique and important (given that I couldn’t find other compilations of information about retail store design).
 I left out any mention of literary quality.

-I did succeed in producing some hits in the local business press and some national architecture and retail industry trades, and I got him a five-minute interview on National Public Radio (before which he refused coaching as it would have meant adding a few hundred dollars to my fee, and after which he complained that it wasn’t long enough).
+I did succeed in producing some hits in the local business press and some national architecture and retail industry trades, and I got him a five-minute interview on National Public Radio (before which he refused coaching as it would have meant adding a few hundred dollars to my fee, and after which he complained that five minutes wasn’t long enough for him to tell his story).

 My client ended up selling a pile of his books at a retail trade show but I’m not sure if he ever sold more than that.
 Its Amazon.com rating is laughable.
 That’s partly because the book wasn’t well marketed.
 But mostly it’s because it’s not a very good read—and it could have been.